Malleshappa-Patil/DocuMind-AI/README.md

 4. **requirements.txt**
 - Lists dependencies including Flask, LangChain, GPT4All, and ChromaDB.

+---

 ## Contributing
 - Feel free to fork this repository, submit issues, or create pull requests to enhance the project.
 Suggestions for improvements include:
     - Support for multiple documents.
     - Better error handling for large PDFs.
     - Integration with larger AI models.

+---

 ## Acknowledgements
 - Built with inspiration from LangChain and GPT4All communities.
 - Uses ChromaDB for efficient vector storage.

+---

+## 📧 Contact

+For any questions or feedback regarding this project, feel free to reach out.

+-   **Email:** `mdpatil2004@gmail.com`

+Thank you for checking out the project!